Quick Start

 replaced in newer versions.

-package archive suitable to the environment you are in.
-Once the
+archive suitable to the environment you are in.
+Once the download is complete,

-other instructions on go installation page).
-Alternatively, follow the
+installation page).
+Alternatively, follow the commands here, making sure to

 wget https://dl.google.com/go/go$VERSION.$OS-$ARCH.tar.gz && \